ajrosen/icalPal/README.md

 *remindersDueBefore* can be used instead of *tasks*

-Reminders can also be viewed in the *Scheduled Reminders* calendar, using the *tasks* commands.
+Reminders can also be viewed in the *Scheduled Reminders* calendar, using the *events* commands.
 Repeating reminders are treated the same as repeating events.

 ### Additional options